 PE and Sport

 Sport and PE is very important to us at Pewsey Primary as it promotes healthy lifestyles as well as improving physical skills.
 Pupils across the school are taught PE using the Get Set 4 P.E.
 Scheme of Work and pupils in LKS2 participate in swimming lessons at The Vale Community Campus.
 Children have the opportunity to participate in inter-school and trust matches, festivals and events including visiting sports people.

-We are lucky enough to have an outdoor learning site at Pewsey Primary School and we will develop this facility at King's Gate.
+We are lucky enough to have an outdoor learning site at Pewsey Primary School and the site is also being developed at King's Gate.
 We are able to offer children at Pewsey, sessions of Outdoor Learning every year during their primary school life.
 We also use Outdoor Learning to increase the confidence and self-esteem for some of the more vulnerable children in our school, and these children have a timetable of sessions, some of which are provided by Wiltshire Wildlife, and are reviewed regularly.
 For more details visit out Outdoor Learning page here.

 Pupils all get the opportunity to take part in a production during the year.
 FS2 & KS1 perform at Christmas, Year 3&4 in the Spring and Y5&6 in the Summer.
 There will also be the opportunity for performances to showcase learning to the rest of the school, parents and wider community on a termly basis throughout the year.
 Performance opportunities will be provided for all pupils.